Common and Surprising Reasons a Parent Can Lose Custody of a Child

 The court may order the noncustodial parent to see the children more in the evenings and after school so that parent can attend to homework.

-The court may give discretion on educational related decisions to the non-custodial parent and take parts of the custodial parent's joint legal custody away.
+The court may give the non-custodial parent discretion on educational-related decisions and remove parts of the custodial parent's joint legal custody.

 It doesn't always have to be all or nothing.
 However, in extreme situations, that may be a reason to lose custody of a child.